 St. Andrew’s is a Dementia-Friendly School and we are closely involved with Kilkenny House in Taunton as part of our ‘Archie Project’.

-We have strong links with our local community, particularly with the elderly, members of St Andrew’s Church family, our local pre-school groups and our after school club, Choo Choo’s.
+We have strong links with our local community, particularly with the elderly, members of St Andrew’s Church family and our local pre-school groups.
 We enjoy the reminiscences of St Andrew’s ex-pupils and teachers at the Annual Past Pupils’ Reunion Party to which all who have been associated with St Andrew’s are cordially invited.